nawah-io/nawah_docs/reference/controllers/ATTR.md

 to allow it to only accept attachment of either of the types supplied in `union` option.

 ### `UNION`:union
-Option `union` of type `UNION` contains all allowed types for the attr.
+Mandatory argument `union` of type `UNION` contains all allowed types for the attr.

 ## `TYPE`
 Developers can define Nawah apps-specific attrs types as part of [Package Config](/reference/package.md#config).